Translations

 Tuesday, 1/16/2024

-I shoveled snow, off the driveway, for almost two hours (from 12:51 to 2:49 PM).
-I'd worn a T-shirt, sweatshirt, and light jacket (three layers), with gloves, when I started.
+I shoveled snow off the driveway for almost two hours (from 12:51 to 2:49 PM).
+I'd worn a T-shirt, sweatshirt, and light jacket (three layers) with gloves when I started.
 Minutes into the work, I took off the light jacket and gloves.
 I was too warm!
-Just over an hour into the job, I'd paused, to take the photograph, below, at 1:55 PM.
+Just over an hour into the job, I paused to take the photograph below at 1:55 PM.

 The yardstick measured eight inches of snow.
-I took the next photograph, at 3:09 PM, twenty minutes, after I'd finished shoveling snow.
+I took the next photograph at 3:09 PM, twenty minutes after I finished shoveling snow.

-I decided not to shovel the snow, off the driveway, behind our 2012 Nissan Sentra.
-I knew that my wife would have snow days, off work, all this week.
+I decided not to shovel snow off the driveway behind our 2012 Nissan Sentra.
+I knew that my wife would have snow days off work all this week.
 She did.
 Our 2006 Nissan Frontier had a cleared path, if needed.

-Molly, our couch potato “puppy,” came outside, a while, when I was shoveling snow.
+Molly, our couch potato “puppy,” came outside for a while while I was shoveling snow.
 I need to buy another snow shovel.
 My wife could help shovel snow!

 Wednesday, 1/17/2024

-Here: morning low -3F (-19.4C), daytime high 32F (0C).
+Here: Morning low -3F (-19.4C), daytime high 32F (0C).
 The morning low was a bit colder than Moscow.
 The sky was mostly sunny.
-I managed to encourage Molly, our couch potato, to get outside, with me, a while.
-I wished that the roads, to House Mountain, were clear enough.
-In wisdom, I decided not to attempt a drive there, for a snow hike.
+I managed to encourage Molly, our “couch potato puppy,” to get outside with me for a while.
+I wished that the roads to House Mountain were clear enough.
+In wisdom, I decided not to attempt a drive there for a snow hike.

 Thursday, 1/18/2024

-After the noon meal, I “hiked” from our house, to the county road and back, speaking briefly with four neighbors.
-The distance is about eight tenths of a mile, round trip.
+After the noon meal, I “hiked” from our house to the county road and back, speaking briefly with four neighbors.
+The round-trip distance is about eight-tenths of a mile.
 The subdivision road, slightly curvy and hilly, was solid snow and ice.
 The few vehicle tracks had compacted snow into ice.
-Reaching the more curvy and hilly county road, I saw that it was covered, with snow, ice, and slush.
-I saw a few vehicles travel slowly, up the road.
-I didn't see any come down it.
+Reaching the more curvy and hilly county road, I saw that it was covered with snow, ice, and slush.
+I saw a few vehicles travel slowly up the road.
+I didn't see anyone come down it.
 That county road didn't appear to have any salt or brine treatment.
-Neighbors, who'd been out, told me that the nearby state road had been treated, with salt and brine.
+Neighbors, who'd been out, told me that the nearby state road had been treated with salt and brine.

-Back home, having taken off my boots, I saw that the hard scab, on the heal of my “bionic” right foot, had torn loose and bled, into my sock.
-I'd wondered why my right heel was hurting slightly, each time that I took a step.
+Back home, having taken off my boots, I saw that the hard scab on the heel of my “bionic” right foot had torn loose and bled into my sock.
+I had wondered why my right heel was hurting slightly every time that I took a step.
 I cleaned and bandaged the wound.

-Meanwhile, as a political aside, with the USSA (Ununited Socialist States of America) sinking, in trillions of dollars of debt, the USSA Congress passed yet another temporary spending bill -- funding federal government until early March -- to avoid yet another federal government shutdown.
+Meanwhile, as a political aside, with the USSA (Ununited Socialist States of America) sinking in trillions of dollars of debt, the USSA Congress passed yet another temporary spending bill, funding the federal government until early March, to avoid yet another federal government shutdown.
 One source is “US Congress passes bill to avert government shutdown, sends it to Biden,” Reuters, by Richard Cowan & Makini Brice, 1/19/2024.
-When will the government, of this once great nation, ever learn to live within its means?
+When will the government of this once-great nation ever learn to live within its means?
 Don't hold your breath!
-Let's see what these borrow and spend debt addicts do, in early March.
+Let's see what these borrow-and-spend debt addicts do in early March.

 Friday, 1/19/2024

-Here: the morning low and the daytime high were the same, 33F (0.6C).
-We awakened, to see snow falling.
-The snow kept falling, either lightly or heavily, during the day.
-Thankfully, the shoveled driveway did not acquire new accumulations of ice or snow.
-New accumulation melted.
+Here: The morning low and the daytime high were the same, 33F (0.6C).
+We awakened to see snow falling.
+The snow kept falling either lightly or heavily during the day.
+Thankfully, new accumulations of snow and ice on the shoveled driveway melted.
 By late afternoon, the clouds started to clear.
-The temperature started dropping, late in the afternoon, as it usually does.
+The temperature started dropping late in the afternoon as usual.

 My wife and Molly continued to enjoy their couch potato lives.
 Come on, y'all!
-Get out in the snow a while!
-Neither of you have a damaged heel!
+Get out in the snow for a while!
+Neither my wife nor Molly has a damaged heel!

-Meanwhile, on a point of morality, the fifty-first annual March for Life Rally, from the National Mall, to Capitol Hill, in Washington, D.C., was this afternoon.
+Meanwhile, on a point of morality, the fifty-first annual March for Life Rally from the National Mall to Capitol Hill in Washington, D.C., was this afternoon.
 See “Celebrating the Sanctity of Human Life in the Nation’s Capital,” Liberty Counsel, 1/17/2024.
-The section, for Monday, 1/22/2024, will include additional comments.
+The upcoming section on Monday, 1/22/2024, will include additional comments.

 My youngest brother called.
 His family and he are coping well enough.
 He measured up to ten inches of snow.